mikepred/MAP/memory-bank/progress.md

     *   Introduced the `branch_visualizer.py` script and `branch_visualization.mermaid.txt` example.
     *   Updated all core Memory Bank files (`projectbrief.md`, `productContext.md`, `systemPatterns.md`, `techContext.md`, `activeContext.md`, `progress.md`) to reflect the addition and functionality of the Git Branch Visualizer.
     *   Restructured Module 4 documentation into a series of sub-modules for clarity and better learning progression.
+    *   Restructured Module 5 documentation into a series of sub-modules for clarity and better learning progression.